Team-Takeoff/Capstone/README.md

 - [modeling](modeling): contains all of the models, training and evaluation notebooks.
 - [assets](assets): contains various project resources including visualization image files, a copy of the NOAA manual and data dictionary.

-You can reference this [link](assets/List%20of%20Notebooks%20-%20Process.pdf) to understand the sequencing of the notebooks
+You can reference this [link](assets/List%20of%20Notebooks%20-%20Process.pdf) to understand the sequencing of the notebooks for our project.

 ## Quick Start